-In the gear manufacturing industry, one of the most common problems manufacturers come across is the noise and vibration generated by paired gears.
-The sound of metal on metal, coupled with inconsistencies in some production lines, corrosion and natural wear and tear make for some grating sounds.
-As gearboxes get smaller and smaller with advancing technology, it becomes even more difficult to maintain these gears as they naturally age and keep the quality at a level where noise and misalignment doesn’t become a problem.
+Gears can generate unnecessary amounts of noise and vibration when paired together.
+The sound of metal on metal, coupled with inconsistencies in some production lines, corrosion and natural wear and tear can make for some harsh and grating sounds.
+As gearboxes get smaller and smaller with advancing technology, it becomes even more difficult to maintain these gears as they naturally age and keep the quality at a level where noise and misalignment don’t become a problem.